Pouja/jira-terminal/README.md

 # Work in progress
  * Search command with jql syntax.
  * Auto complete in terminal.
- * Oauth and better config file. **Currently you have set your jira user name and password in a config file which is unsafe.** After version 0.1.0 this has the highest priority.
  * Extend the Filter plugin with showing which issues were edited since it the last time.

 # Install